ivanbgd/stock-trading-cli-with-async-streams/README.md

     - Not all chunk sizes perform the same, so we need to find a sweet spot - an optimal chunk size.
 - It probably helps even more so in a distributed setting (a distributed network of nodes) to send larger messages, than smaller ones, in both ways, which means to work with chunks instead of individual symbols.
-- We couldn't measure execution time properly in case of asynchronous code.
+- We couldn't measure execution time properly in case of Actors with asynchronous code.
+    - Perhaps we could send `start` time in a message and ultimately forward it to the Writer Actor which would then calculate and print the execution time after it has written results to the file in each iteration.

 TODO:     - This proved to be the fastest solution for this concrete problem.